sanyagoyal2000/RedWings-Project/README.md

 ![](ss/11.png)
 ![](ss/12.png)
-https://sanyagoyal2000.github.io/RedWings/(Link of the web app)
+https://sanyagoyal2000.github.io/RedWings-Project/     (Link of the web app)

 The project also contains a dashboard for admins to edit the information of donors and bloodbanks and acts as a link between the two as well.Helps bloodbanks approach the donors if required.The donor information is not publicly available